seanbao/mnemonas/docs/backup-guide.en.md

   -d '{"target_path":"/mnt/restore/mnemonas-restic","include_config":false}'
 ```

 `restore-preview` does not write target data and does not write restore history.
 It reuses the same restore-target safety checks and returns estimated file count, bytes, up to 10 sample paths, `preflight_checks`, `warnings`, `cutover_checklist`, and `rollback_checklist`; the Maintenance page requires a successful preview that still matches the current target and config option and has no failed preflight checks before enabling restore.
-Preflight checks cover target isolation, target state, backup content, target filesystem capacity, and config handling. `target_path` must be an absolute server-side path outside the current `storage.root`, backup source, and any local backup destination or repository.
-Its parent must exist, the target must not exist or must be empty, and existing target path components must not be symlinks. `restore` reruns the same server-side preflight before writing; failed checks reject the restore and are persisted with the failed restore record.
+Preflight checks cover target isolation, `target_state`, backup content, target filesystem capacity, and config handling. `target_state` reports whether the target directory does not exist or the target directory already exists and is empty; both states are accepted.
+Missing targets use the parent directory for the capacity probe, while existing empty target directories use the target directory's filesystem. `preflight_checks[].status` can be `passed`, `warning`, or `failed`; `status = "warning"` means restore can continue after review, while `status = "failed"` prevents the Maintenance page from starting restore and is rejected by server-side preflight before `restore` writes data. `warnings` aggregates warning and failed preflight details for the Maintenance page, batch previews, and restore history. `target_path` must be an absolute server-side path, must not contain control characters, must not be the filesystem root or a protected system directory, and must be outside the current `storage.root`, backup source, and any local backup destination or repository.
+Its parent must exist, the target must not exist or must be empty, and existing target path components must not be symlinks.
+Invalid restore `target_path` values and invalid batch restore entries return `400 Bad Request`; unsafe paths caused by backup job configuration, backup source contents, or external commands are task execution failures. `restore` reruns the same server-side preflight before writing; failed checks reject the restore and are persisted with the failed restore record.
 Local restore copies snapshot `data/` contents into the target root and verifies them immediately.
 With `include_config = true`, the config file is restored to `target_path/.mnemonas-restore/config.toml`.
 Restic preview uses `restic ls --json`, while restore runs `restic restore latest --tag mnemonas --tag job:<id> --path <source>` and installs the restored source directory contents at the target root.
-Rclone preview uses `rclone lsjson`, while restore runs `rclone copy <remote> <target>` and `rclone check <remote> <target> --one-way`.
-Restic and rclone restores reject restored symlinks and special files before installing the target directory.
+Rclone preview uses `rclone lsjson`, while restore runs `rclone copy <remote> <staging>` and `rclone check <remote> <staging> --one-way` against a staging directory.
+Restic and rclone restores reject restored symlinks and special files before installing the target directory; rclone installs the staging directory into the target path.
 After restore, `restore-verify` scans the target read-only and reports file count, bytes, config presence, whether `files/` plus `.mnemonas/` look like a full storage root, and warnings for symlinks, special files, or incomplete layout; the latest report is persisted as `last_restore_verify` so it remains visible after refreshing the Maintenance page.
 The Maintenance page enters the post-restore cutover checklist automatically after a successful restore and also displays the rollback checklist for that restore.

-When you need to restore multiple independent jobs or targets, preview the batch first and then run the batch restore:
+For multiple independent jobs or targets, preview the batch first and then run the batch restore:

 ```bash
 curl -X POST -b cookies.txt \